foobnix/LibreraReader/docs/wiki/what-is-new/8.1/index.md

 By using this app you agree to the terms of the [Privacy Policy](/wiki/PrivacyPolicy/)

-**New Features**
+**New Features and Improvements**

-* Sync with Google Drive (progress, bookmarks, books)
+* Syncing across Android devices via Google Drive (reading progress, bookmarks, etc.)
-* Profiles
+* Multiple profiles
-* The replaces, stress mark(s), RegEx rules in TTS
+* TTS: character replacements, manual stress marks, RegEx rules
-* More settings in Musician mode
+* Additional settings and navigation in Musician's mode
+* Additional functions reachable through UI
+* Miscellaneous improvements to UI and functionality

-# Sync with Google Drive
+# Syncing via Google Drive

-Sync allow you to sync everything in the cloud and read the same book on many devices with saving progress.
-Sync if FREE in all Librera apps.
+Syncing is intended to be used on multiple Android devices connected to Google Drive.
+While reading a book, you will be able to pick up on your tablet at night right where you left off on your phone during the day.
+Syncing is supported by **all** apps of the Librera family.
+And it's FREE.

+You can sync the following parameters:

-* Sync Reading progress of all books (synced and not synced) If you can the same book name on other devices progress will be synced automatically
+* Reading Progress for all the books you're currently reading (either synced or not).
+Keep the filenames the same across all your devices, and your books will be synced automatically
-* Sync bookmarks
+* Bookmarks
-* Sync Recent list
+* Recent list
-* Sync Favorite books and tags
+* Favorites and tags

-Sync examples
+Examples of Syncing

-* Enable Sync with Google Drive
+* Enable Syncing via Google Drive (need to have your Google credentials handy)
-* Click book menu to sync a book
+* To sync a book, invoke its menu and choose _Sync_
-* All synced books in Favorites tab
+* All your books in the Favorites tab will be synced

 ||||
 |-|-|-|